Learn to Drive Properly

 Driving is a Risk

-Driving on the roads is not a game it can be dangerous but people seem to continually think they can just into a car and drive without having the proper driving skills.
+Driving on the roads is not a game it can be dangerous but people seem to continually think they can just into a car and drive without having the proper driving skills or road knowledge.

 Inexperience can result in accidents or worse because they do not have the necessary skills because it was more about getting a licence.
 Reduce the risks when driving and learn to drive safely and properly.

-It’s most important when learning to gain skills, road awareness and work towards becoming a better and smarter driver which will reduce driving risks.
+It’s most important to learn, gain skills, road awareness and work towards becoming a better and smarter driver which will reduce driving risks.

 Have some Priorities